TorsteinAndvik/SpaceAdventrue/README.md

 - `A` and `D` rotates the ship.
 - `P`: Pauses the game, and pulls up the options menu.
 - `Space`: Shoots lasers
 - `Esc`: shows the upgrade menu.
-You drag and drop upgrades on your ship.
+- `Mouse` to build and upgrade the ship.

 An options menu lists all controls for every menu once in game.
 Just click options, or push `p`.